jeroenjanssens/poor-mans-parallel-pipelines/README.md

 	$ cat input | parallel -j1

-Use `htop` to see if you're maxing out your CPUs
+Tip: use `htop` to see if you're maxing out your CPUs

 ------------------------------------------------------------------------------